arassec/igor/documentation/docs/developer/component.md

 ::: warning
 You must not assign the same category ID to different component types.
-I.e. don't use 'my-custom-category' on both, a provider and an action component!
+I.e. don't use 'my-custom-category' on both, a trigger and an action component!
 :::

 If you want to add your custom component to an existing category, you should set the corresponding category ID or better yet, inherit from the appropriate base class.